 The Capital One SavorOne Cash Rewards Credit Card, for example, is intended for consumers with good credit — which Capital One describes as those who have not declared bankruptcy or defaulted on a loan in five years, have had a credit card or loan and have not been more than 30 days late on any payment in the last year.

-The Capital One SavorOne Cash Rewards Credit Card offers 3% cash back on dining; 3% cash back on entertainment; 2% cash back at grocery stores; 1% cash back on all other purchases.
+The Capital One SavorOne Cash Rewards Credit Card offers 3% cash back on dining and entertainment; 3% cash back on popular streaming services; 3% cash back at grocery stores; 1% cash back on all other purchases. plus, earn 8% cash back on tickets at vivid seats through january 2023.
 Cardholders also earn a one-time $200 cash bonus after you spend $500 on purchases within the first 3 months from account opening.

 Additionally, the $0 annual fee card comes with an APR of 0% intro on purchases for 15 months, then an ongoing APR of 15.49% - 25.49% (variable).